Relativistic corrections of order $m\alpha^6$: singular operators and regularization: Abstract

 \section{Abstract}

-The finite operators are derived for the nonrecoil (leading order in the $(m/M)$ expansion) relativistic corrections in hydrogen-like atoms and ions at orders $m\alpha^6$ in the two- and three-body formalism beyond the adiabatic approximation.
-Singular operators that appear in the derivation are analysed, and various regularization methods are discussed.
+The finite operators are derived for the nonrecoil [leading order in the $(m/M)$ expansion] relativistic corrections in hydrogenlike atoms and ions at order $m\alpha^6$ in the two- and three-body formalisms beyond the adiabatic approximation.
+Singular operators that appear in the derivation are analyzed, and various regularization methods are discussed.